Provo, Utah

-Provo (/ˈproʊ.voʊ/ PROH-voh) is the fourth-largest city in Utah, United States.
-It is 43 mi south of Salt Lake City along the Wasatch Front.
-Provo is the largest city and county seat of Utah County and is home to Brigham Young University (BYU).

-Provo lies between the cities of Orem to the north and Springville to the south.
-With a population at the 2020 census of 115,162.
-Provo is the principal city in the Provo-Orem metropolitan area, which had a population of 526,810 at the 2010 census.
+Provo (/ˈproʊ.voʊ/ PROH-voh) is a city in and the county seat of Utah County, Utah, United States.
+It is 43 mi south of Salt Lake City along the Wasatch Front, and lies between the cities of Orem to the north and Springville to the south.
+With a population at the 2020 census of 115,162, Provo is the fourth-largest city in Utah and the principal city in the Provo-Orem metropolitan area, which had a population of 526,810 at the 2010 census.
 It is Utah's second-largest metropolitan area after Salt Lake City.